darauble/Locus-Map-DIY/README.md

 Run the script `05-append-poi.sh`.
 You should've copied original LoPoints file `<country>.osm.db` to the folder with scripts as `locus-orig-<country>.osm.db`.
 This scripts copies original file and appends with newly found POIs.
 Some of the POI types don't exist in original LoPoints, so it is possible you'll find lots of new ones popping around.

-Owerwrite original LoPoins database on your phone with newly generated one.
+Owerwrite original LoPoints database on your phone with newly generated one.

+If you don't have original LoPoints for a specific country, you can use `05-create-poi.sh` script.
+It will create a new database from scratch.
+Place it together with generated map to `Locus/mapsVector/<continent>` and most probably it will work.

 # Unsolved Issues